 Both the irritating effect by enzyme products containing protease and the sensitizing potential intrinsic to all enzymes can be controlled by proper process control, product formulation, and adequate handling instructions to avoiding dust or aerosols.

-Very detailed guidelines for control of enzyme exposure in production facilities can be found in the “Guidelines for the safe handling of enzymes in detergent manufacturing” published by The international Association for Soaps, Detergents and Maintenance Products (AISE, 2013).
-This guideline was developed for the detergent industry, but the principles stated are generally applicable and should be used by all industries.
+Very detailed guidelines for control of enzyme exposure in production facilities can be found in the “Guidelines for the safe handling of enzymes in detergent manufacturing” published by the international Association for Soaps, Detergents and Maintenance Products (AISE, 2013, updated in 2018) and developed in collaboration with AMFEP.
+These guidelines were developed for the detergent industry, but the principles stated are generally applicable and should be used by all industries.
+Further to the publication of the guidelines, other training materials for workers / operators were developed, such as a poster on the safe handling of enzymes and a series of webinars.
+All materials are available on AISE’s website at this link.

 Enzyme suppliers can advise or provide more detailed information and support related to the specific enzyme preparation and the handling situation.